MahmadSharaf/Cheat-Sheets/aws/AWS Essentials.md

 - Stateful packet filtering
   - Security groups perform stateful packet filtering.
 They remember previous decisions made for incoming packets.
   - When a packet response for that request returns to the instance, the security group remembers your previous request.
 The security group allows the response to proceed, regardless of inbound security group rules.

+#### Network Address Translation (NAT) Gateway

+- A managed NAT gateway
+- Allow instances in Private Subnets to access the Internet, to download software, access public services, etc., but not the other way around
+- Charges hourly + traffic

+#### Elastic IP (EIP)

+- An AWS-owned public IP address that can be allocated and associated to instances
+- Once allocated, an EIP is dedicated to the user until it is released
+- Instances with EIP associated do not change their public IP addresses after rebooting

+#### PrivateLink

+- A term used to describe the internal networking mechanism that allows user to access AWS services without going through public Internet

+#### VPC Endpoint

+- A private endpoint powered by PrivateLink that allows private access to S3, DynamoDB, etc.

 ### AWS Direct Connect